Buying a Home – For Immigrants

 Step 12: Close On Your New Home

 Attend the Closing.
 This is where you sign your mortgage documents, pay the Seller and all your closing costs, and get keys to your new home.
-Find more facts explained by our immigration lawyers about how your investment into real estate in the county can affect your status of citizenship in the country.
+Find more facts explained by our immigration lawyers about how your investment into buying a home can affect your status of citizenship in the country.
 Book a consultation if this is something you and your family want legal support with.

 FOR INVESTMENT PROPERTY